 The most effective approach to backup AWS services depends on the application dependencies and its retention and recovery policies.

-For business-critical services, it is important to backup data every few minutes, and keep them for as long as the most stringent compliance.
+For business-critical services, it is important to backup data every few minutes, and keep them for as long as the most stringent compliance requirements.
 Amazon provides some ways to do this.

-For example, Amazon EBS snapshots can to backup Amazon EBS volumes, while Amazon RDS snapshots can to backup Amazon RDS databases.
+For example, Amazon EBS snapshots can backup Amazon EBS volumes, while Amazon RDS snapshots can backup Amazon RDS databases.

-Also, some AWS services, such as Amazon S3 and Amazon Glacier, support cross-region replication, which allows you to maintain a secondary copy of your data in another region.
+Also, some AWS services, such as Amazon S3 Glacier, support cross-region replication, which allows you to maintain a secondary copy of your data in another region.